 - Prepare – speak with your attorney.
 Take the time to fully understand the process and take advantage of your attorney’s years of experience.

-- Write down the name, address and phone number of the insurance adjuster and insurance company.
+- Write down the name, address, and phone number of the insurance adjuster and the insurance company.

 - Tape the conversation.
 If you can’t tape it then take good notes of the conversation.